Are US-Chinese tariffs on almost everything the 'new normal'?

 A White House press conference offered almost no specifics on the deal and Beijing's formal statements were even cloudier - suggesting Chinese officials believe they have not actually agreed to anything at all.

-Largely unaddressed are the core U.S. complaints about China's state-dominated economic model that gave rise to the trade war in the first place, people familiar with the recent talks said: That China coerces the transfer of foreign technology as the price of doing business there and unfairly subsidizes state-owned enterprises, fueling excess capacity that swamps global markets.
+Largely unaddressed are the core U.S. complaints about China's state-dominated economic model that gave rise to the trade war in the first place, people familiar with the recent talks said: That China coerces the transfer of foreign technology as the price of doing business there and unfairly subsidises state-owned enterprises, fuelling excess capacity that swamps global markets.

 The United States is not finding "flexibility or any give on those issues," said former U.S. Treasury undersecretary of international affairs Nathan Sheets.